-INSTITUTIONS AND INDUSTRIAL DEVELOPMENT

-- (1) Analyse critically the concept of institutions, industrial development and economic growth theory; - (2) Summarize and integrate the role of institutions in explaining industrial development and economic growth in the developed and developing world; - (3) Evaluate institutional issues, industrial development and economic growth in selected developed and developing countries: - (4) Appraise the relevant case studies in developing and developed countries to show the relationship between institutions, industrial development and economic growth and formulate policies.

-This course is designed to expose students to the concepts of institutions, industrial development and economic development.
+AA047011 3 Credits INSTITUTIONS AND INDUSTRIAL DEVELOPMENT Course Learning Outcomes At the end of this course, students are able to: Analyse critically the concept of institutions, industrial development and economic growth theory; Summarize and integrate the role of institutions in explaining industrial development and economic growth in the developed and developing world; Evaluate institutional issues, industrial development and economic growth in selected developed and developing countries; Appraise the relevant case studies in developing and developed countries to show the relationship between institutions, industrial development and economic growth and formulate policies.
+Synopsis of Course Contents This course is designed to expose students to the concepts of institutions, industrial development and economic development.
 Emphasis will be placed on the role of institutions and industrial development in economic development.
 Lessons from case studies will be used to illustrate the dynamics of institutions and industrial development on the development outcomes such as labour market, technology, trade and productivity.
 This course will also enable students to evaluate the complex relationships between institutions and industrial development by using the studies that focus on the importance of the links between dominance of institutional economics, industrial policy and economic growth theory.
+Assessment Weightage Continuous Assessment: 60% Final Examination: 40% Medium of Instruction English